 Levy deftly moves between describing the stark brutality of her situation — she later yanks out her umbilical cord with “one swift, violent tug” before bleeding her way across the room, to call a doctor — to the overwhelming tenderness of her encounter with her fetal son:

 I tried to think of something maternal I could do to convey to him that I was, in fact, his mother, and that I had the situation completely under control.
 I kissed his forehead and his skin felt like a silky frog’s on my mouth.

 This is late-term miscarriage here, something little understood or publicly discussed.
 Approximately one in four pregnancies end in miscarriage, mostly endured in a fog of confusion and quiet grief.
 But here is Levy laying it all out, from the “elegance” of her son’s shoulders to the “lake of blood” on the floor.
 It’s horrifying but also stunning to read.
-(The American Society of Magazine Editors thought so too; at a ceremony last week in New York, the organization awarded “Thanksgiving in Mongolia” the National Magazine Award in essay writing.)
+(The American Society of Magazine Editors thought so too; the organization awarded “Thanksgiving in Mongolia” the 2014 National Magazine Award in essay writing.)

 What makes these descriptions work as well as they do is Levy’s narrative voice, the point of view that she establishes with her material, which is by turn darkly comic, confessional and challenging.
 In the midst of what would be considered among the most traumatic experience in a woman’s life, she observes herself like a journalist:

 I was vaguely aware of an enormous volume of blood rushing out of me, and eventually that seemed interesting, too.